COMPETITIVE GOVERNANCE

 Bylaws must address the term duration of elected representatives.

-Bylaws must address memberships.
+Bylaws must address membership.

 Bylaws must address membership voting.

-Bylaws must address fees and taxes.
+Bylaws must address fees and taxation.

 Bylaws must address the Super Majority multi-step voting system in Section 6.